 event type terms that are proxy terms (i.e. “AMBER Alert”), if the proxy term is well associated to an event type.

-event type terms that are multi-word terms (i.e. “falling rock”) where the multi-words are needed to convey the concept of an event.
+event type terms that are multi-word terms (i.e. “falling object”) where the multi-words are needed to convey the concept of an event.

 event type terms that collectively subsume a number of smaller events (i.e. “tropical storm” which may subsume “wind”, “rain”, “high seas”, “flood”, etc…).

+event type terms that are secondary event terms when the secondary event is truly the subject event (e.g., “boil water advisory”, “evacuation order” or “AMBER alert”).
+The secondary event is what the alerting authority is truly directing the attention of the audience (for AMBER Alert, that secondary event is the search for the missing child, as opposed to the original abduction event that triggered the AMBER Alert).

 new spectrum mappings to existing terms (i.e., adding terms to other spectrums).

-What event terms OASIS will not accept?
+What Event Terms OASIS Will Not Accept?

-The list below is not a complete list of ideas applicable to the process of not accepting event terms, as new ideas may emerge, but the list does demonstrate what OASIS will not accept…
+The list below is not a complete list of ideas applicable to the process of not accepting event terms, as new ideas may emerge, but the list does example what OASIS will not accept…

-terms not associated to an event (i.e., “terrorism).
+terms not associated to an event on their own (i.e., “terrorism).

-The term “terrorism” is not associated to an event, it is an ideology.
-It could however be associated to an event with an additional qualifying term that convey a sense of time and space, such as “active terrorism”.
-Regardless of whether such terms are good terms to use or not, the additional word in the examples creates the notion of possible event type.
-NOTE: “terrorist incident” is in the event terms list as an event type, not the ideological concept.
-NOTE: This explanation is not necessarily directly applicable in all languages however the intent still applies.
+The term “terrorism” is not associated to an event, as it is an ideology.
+Consequently, the implied full term “terrorism event” does not even suggest a CAP category as it could be any of them making it difficult for comparison purposes of events.
+NOTE: “terrorist incident” is in the event terms list as an event type as it suggests a CAP category of “Safety”.
+NOTE: This explanation is not necessarily directly applicable to all languages; however, the intent still applies.

-terms that are actually alert terms (i.e. “thunderstorm warning”).
+terms that are actually secondary event terms that are often mistaken as a primary event term. (i.e. “thunderstorm warning”).

-The term “thunderstorm warning” is actually a secondary event term.
-It is a term that refers to the act of issuing a warning, not the real or anticipated presence of a thunderstorm event.
-Such secondary events are not what the CAP elements, <severity>, <onset>, etc. were all created address.
-In this case, the term “thunderstorm” will suffice.
-EXCEPTION: Some alert terms are actually adopted as a way to describe secondary events where the secondary event is truly the subject event (i.e. AMBER Alert).
-The term AMBER Alert was chosen to represent the secondary event of a “coordinated child search”.
-The term AMBER Alert was adopted to use the term alert to heighten the awareness of the secondary event.
-Over time, it has become a well-known term associated to that secondary event.
-It has effectively taken on a meaning of more than just what the term on its own suggests and therefore is an acceptable event type term.
+The term “thunderstorm warning” is a secondary event term that refers to the act of responding to a warning, not the real or anticipated presence of a thunderstorm event itself.
+With all possible secondary event terms making a long list of terms, it makes it difficult to manage a list of terms for comparison purposes.
+Furthermore, such secondary events are not what the CAP elements, <severity>, <onset>, etc. were designed to address, although many authorities just use a value representative of the primary event.
+However, in this case, the primary term “thunderstorm” will suffice as it makes comparisons and list management easier.

-terms that are multi-word terms that use a subjective qualifier that only try to classify an event by scale rather than distinguish the event from another event by its nature (i.e., “gale force winds” and “hurricane force winds” are derived terms based on a level marker).
-However, terms like “chemical fire” and “forest fire” would each be accepted separately as the nature of the two events are quite different.
-Therefore, the terms “gale force wind” and “hurricane force wind” are considered too narrow for the OASIS event terms list, but the term “wind” is acceptable.
-NOTE: Communities, such as marine based communities, are welcome to establish a set of terms and codes for scale based terms with the recommendation that the terms be mapped to the closest OASIS term (and associated event code), and include a reference to the OASIS event code in one instance of the multi-instanced CAP <eventCode> element.
+terms that are multi-word terms that use a modifier to classify an event by scale rather than distinguish the event from another event by its nature (i.e., “gale force winds” and “hurricane force winds” are derived terms based on a level marker).
+However, the terms “chemical fire” and “forest fire” would be accepted separately as the nature of the two events are quite different.
+Therefore, the terms “gale force wind” and “hurricane force wind” are not considered for the OASIS event terms list, but the term “wind” is acceptable.
+NOTE: Communities, such as marine based communities, are welcome to establish a set of terms and codes for scale based terms with the recommendation that those generally narrower terms be mapped to the closest more general OASIS term (and associated event code).
+Originators of CAP messages for these events are asked to include a reference to the OASIS event code in one instance of the multi-instanced CAP <eventCode> element.